 The path to purchase in the B2B world is a complicated journey, made of touchpoints that describe the beginning of the relationship between two or more companies in a more or less wide time frame.
-As a matter of fact, some companies need weeks in order to close a negotiation, others require months and still others take years to get an order.
-In this case we are talking about complex sale.
+As a matter of fact, some companies need weeks to close a negotiation, and others require months, and still, others take years to get an order.
+In this case, we are talking about a complex sale.

 As Vehnta, because of our strategic choice, we aim to support our customers with the generation of new commercial opportunities.
-Our mission is to select and qualify new sales contacts using digital tools in order to develop a new business strategy.
-For this reason we have decided to share a post able to describe the potential digital path carried out by the buyer.
+Our mission is to select and qualify new sales contacts using digital tools to develop a new business strategy.
+For this reason, we have decided to share a post that describes the potential digital path carried out by the buyer.

-The following article is going to describe the possible scenarios from the first hint of brand awareness up to the start of the commercial negotiation: we wrote it on the basis of the method that we propose to our clients.
-The path that we are about to describe ends with the negotiation phase, which will be directly managed by our customers so that they can start sales process with a series of meetings.
+The following article will describe the possible scenarios from the first hint of brand awareness up to the start of the commercial negotiation: we wrote it based on the method that we propose to our clients.
+The path that we are about to describe ends with the negotiation phase, in which our customers will directly manage to start the sales process with a series of meetings.

-This path, from the first brand awareness to the beginning of the negotiation, is characterized by touchpoints: these are moments of contact during the path of the customer that help to shape the decision-making process.
-Before facing the topic, let’s quickly see the path that will have to be carried out by the potential buyer before negotiation and purchase phase.
-A path known as customer journey.
+From the first brand awareness to the beginning of the negotiation, this path is characterized by touchpoints: these are moments of contact during the path of the customer that helps shape the decision-making process.
+Before facing the topic, let’s quickly see the path that will have to be carried out by the potential buyer before the negotiation and purchase phase—a path known as the customer journey.

 What is the customer journey?

-The customer journey is the path that a potential customer will have to undertake before becoming client.
-This potential customer, during the first steps on this path, could already know the selling company because maybe in the past he or she has already bought from this company or has already got in touch with its sales managers.
-In the most complicated case, instead, the potential buyer does not know the company from which he or she will hopefully buy.
-The customer journey is therefore the itinerary that the potential buyer does when he or she establishes a relationship with the selling company.
-It is a story of their bond that can start from a previous mutual knowledge or from a new relationship that arises and grows along the path.
+The customer journey is the path that a potential customer will undertake before becoming a client.
+During the first steps on this path, this potential customer could already know the selling company because maybe in the past, they have already bought from this company or have already gotten in touch with its sales managers.
+Instead, in the most complicated case, the potential buyer does not know the company from which they will hopefully buy.
+Therefore, the customer journey is the potential buyer’s itinerary when they establish a relationship with the selling company.
+It is a story of their bond that can start from previous mutual knowledge or a new relationship that arises and grows along the path.

-However, this journey is rarely truly linear.
-As a matter of fact, it hardly happens that a company sees the advertisement of another company, contacts this company and buys the product.
-Usually the path is far more complex: especially in B2B market.
+However, this journey is rarely really linear.
+As a matter of fact, it hardly happens that a company sees the advertisement of another company, contacts this company, and buys the product.
+Usually, the path is far more complex: especially in the B2B market.

-This is why the analysis and the definition of the touchpoints, which as previously mentioned are moments on the path of the customer that help to build the relationship, are extremely significant.
+This is why the analysis and definition of the touchpoints, which, as previously mentioned, are moments on the customer’s path that helps build the relationship, are highly significant.

 Touchpoints to shape the path to purchase

-Touchpoints are literally points of contact between the buying company and the selling company.
-There are different kinds of touchpoints, which can be online and offline.
+Touchpoints are contact points between the buying company and the selling company.
+There are different kinds of touchpoints, which can be online or offline.
 Today we focus on online touchpoints for a B2B customer journey, analyzing their characteristics and differences.

 A digital customer journey for a B2B negotiation can include the following tools:

 - Website – It is the calling card that helps to build a good first impression.
-The website will have to be responsive, so suitable for both PC and mobile phone, to have a modern layout, to be organized with a great number of original contents, to be safe, with a well thought-out UX, technically precise and reliable.
+The website will have to be responsive, suitable for both PC and mobile phone, have a modern layout, be organized with many original contents, be safe, have a well-thought-out UX, technically precise, and reliable.

-- Chat – This could be the first contact with your potential customer and therefore, if activated, it is necessary that the chat is always monitored and managed by someone.
-Chatbots can be helpful for repetitive activities but, in the case of a B2B company, it is always useful to start a relationship among people.
+- Chat – This could be the first contact with your potential customer, and therefore, if activated, the chat must be constantly monitored and managed by someone.
+Chatbots can be helpful for repetitive activities but, in the case of a B2B company, it is always helpful to start a relationship among people.